JuliaDynamics/Agents.jl/docs/src/index.md

     If you have found this package useful, please consider starring it on [GitHub](https://github.com/JuliaDynamics/Agents.jl).
     This gives us an accurate lower bound of the (satisfied) user count.

-!!! tip "Latest news: Agents.jl v4.5.7"
+!!! tip "Latest news: Agents.jl v5"
-      * The [Tutorial](@ref) page is now also available as a YouTube video: https://youtu.be/fgwAfAa4kt0
+    New Major release with a lot of improvements!
+    * New packages used for Graph and OpenStreetMap spaces: Graphs.jl and LightOSM.jl.
+    * Native plotting of `OpenStreetMapSpace` through InteractiveDynamics.jl!
+This includes the interactive apps!
+    * Please see the [CHANGELOG.md](https://github.com/JuliaDynamics/Agents.jl/blob/master/CHANGELOG.md) for more details!

 ## Features